What do quarterbacks say at the line of scrimmage?

 The big difference is that QB must run outside the pocket, aka to the left or right along the line of scrimmage, beyond the area where his offensive line defends him.
 Then he can throw the ball out of bounds, as long as he throws it beyond the line of scrimmage.

-READ ALSO: What are the disadvantages of reading eBooks?
+READ ALSO: What is the most important aspect of climate change?

 What is an audible play?